jairodmed/HOISAN_to_R/README.md

 To cite HOISAN_to_R in publications, please use:

 Rodríguez-Medina, J., Arias, V., Arias, B., Mendo, A., & Anguera, M. T. (2019).
-From HOISAN to R Per un Pugno di Code Lines: A Tutorial Paper.
+From HOISAN to R Per un Pugno di Code Lines: A Tutorial Paper on Polar Coordinates Analysis.

 # Community